-When we think about South Carolina history, of course we think about the Civil War and the Revolutionary War and even Colonial times.
+When we think about South Carolina history, the Civil War and Revolutionary War often come to mind.
 But between the time when Columbus discovered the New World and before French and British immigrants began building cities, South Carolina saw its share of explorers trooping through, looking for gold or anything else to make venturing into our swampy thick forests worthwhile.
 But in the Upstate, it was what one of them left behind that eventually became a prized part of Spartanburg history: a granite-like rock called the Pardo Stone.

 Pardo took an expedition from the Spanish Fort San Felipe on Parris Island near Beaufort to an area about 15 miles southeast of Augusta, Ga., then due north to the mountains.
 He then traveled east to the Wateree River in the center of the state and back to Beaufort.